megaptera-helvetiae/MarMic2023_bioinf_intro/README.md

 Anna Carlotta Kück - ckueck@mpi-bremen.de
 Isabella Wilkie - iwilkie@mpi-bremen.de

-This course covers an introduction into high-performance machines and Linux command line; SLURM; molecular data and databases; common files formats used in bioinformatics; sequence comparisons, sequence similarity, alignments, and phylogenetic tree building; visualizing trees; BLAST; profiles and HMMER.
+This course covers an introduction into high-performance machines and Linux command line; SLURM; molecular data and databases; common file formats used in bioinformatics; sequence comparisons, sequence similarity, alignments, and phylogenetic tree building; visualizing trees; BLAST; profiles and HMMER.

 Please use the Wiki page to get to the course instructions